649000/warranty-tracker-api/api/README.md

 This application is built specifically for AWS Lambda, not adapted from a traditional server-based architecture.
 Key architectural decisions:

 **Why Lambda over ECS/EKS:**
-- Warranty tracking has unpredictable traffic patterns (spikes during purchase seasons, quiet periods otherwise)
-- No need to pay for idle capacity during low-traffic periods
+- This is a personal project with minimal traffic - no need to pay for idle servers
+- Lambda's pay-per-request model means zero cost when not in use
+- Great opportunity to learn serverless architecture and deployment patterns
 - Sub-second cold starts with GraalVM native images make Lambda viable for user-facing APIs
 - Automatic scaling without managing cluster capacity or auto-scaling groups